-- 1. The Resident Assistant (RA) meets with the residents and encourages them to talk through their issues in an intentional way. - 2.
-If Step 1 is unsuccessful, the RA will coordinate a conversation between the residents and either the RA or the Resident Director (RD).
+1. The Resident Assistant (RA) meets with the residents and encourages them to talk through

+- their issues in an intentional way. - 2.
+If Step 1 is unsuccessful, the resident can fill out a Roommate Discussion Form.
+The Resident Director (RD) will then reach out to the resident and their roommate to set up a time to have a discussion around the conflict taking place.
 In most cases, a formal roommate agreement is created and agreed to by all parties. - 3.
 If the previous steps are unsuccessful, the RD will take a more active role and will decide the best course of action moving forward.

-More detailed information can be obtained by contacting the Housing Coordinator.
+More detailed information can be obtained by contacting the Assistant Dean of Student Services.